by appointment only! masks are required

 Application required at appointment!

-Please read the following notice prior to completing the procedures to obtain a CCW license:
+*Please read the following notice for the procedures to completing a CCW license:

 Procedures to Follow

 The following is provided to accurately inform the public on the procedures to follow regarding the Carrying Concealed Weapons law that began on April 8th, 2004.
 This intent of this information is to give citizens guidance in making application for a Concealed Carry Permit in Meigs County.

 The applicant must first obtain the eight (8) hours of weapons proficiency training as required by the new law.
 (Check with local sporting goods stores, NRA, or gun clubs).

 Ensure the instructors offering the weapons training have a certificate of training from the National Rifle Association or the Ohio Police Officer Training Academy and are certified as instructors to teach firearms training.
 Ask to see their credentials and certification.